stoman/CompetitiveProgramming/README.md

 # About

-This repository contains some submissions for competitive programming problems I solved, but by far not all of them (e.g. missing all ICPC contests I participated in, [Google Hash Code](https://hashcode.withgoogle.com/) which is uploaded in dedicated repositories, contests I worked on as an organizer of Google Hash Code, etc.).
-I only post solutions to training problems or problems from past contests.
-Problems include in particular:
+This repository contains some submissions for competitive programming problems I solved.
+Contests include:

  * [Advent of Code](https://adventofcode.com), including
    * [Advent of Code 2020](https://adventofcode.com/2020) in Kotlin